Meta Platforms Inc. (NASDAQ:FB) Shares Bought by Hedeker Wealth LLC

 A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
 Ziegler Capital Management LLC increased its position in Meta Platforms by 74.9% during the third quarter.
 Ziegler Capital Management LLC now owns 91,757 shares of the social networking company’s stock worth $31,134,000 after buying an additional 39,286 shares during the period.
 Claudia M.P.
 Batlle CRP R LLC increased its holdings in shares of Meta Platforms by 3.7% in the third quarter.
 Claudia M.P.
 Batlle CRP R LLC now owns 17,654 shares of the social networking company’s stock valued at $5,992,000 after purchasing an additional 636 shares during the period.
 Mogy Joel R Investment Counsel Inc. increased its holdings in shares of Meta Platforms by 1.0% in the third quarter.
 Mogy Joel R Investment Counsel Inc. now owns 90,236 shares of the social networking company’s stock valued at $30,625,000 after purchasing an additional 890 shares during the period.
 Merit Financial Group LLC increased its holdings in shares of Meta Platforms by 0.6% in the third quarter.
 Merit Financial Group LLC now owns 7,391 shares of the social networking company’s stock valued at $2,508,000 after purchasing an additional 45 shares during the period.
 Finally, Avantax Planning Partners Inc. increased its holdings in shares of Meta Platforms by 1.9% in the third quarter.
 Avantax Planning Partners Inc. now owns 6,174 shares of the social networking company’s stock valued at $2,095,000 after purchasing an additional 113 shares during the period.
 65.74% of the stock is currently owned by institutional investors.

 A number of research analysts recently weighed in on the company.
-Zacks Investment Research lowered Meta Platforms from a “buy” rating to a “hold” rating and set a $409.00 price objective on the stock. in a report on Wednesday, September 29th.
-Barclays dropped their price objective on Meta Platforms from $430.00 to $420.00 and set an “overweight” rating on the stock in a report on Tuesday, October 26th.
-Royal Bank of Canada dropped their price objective on Meta Platforms from $425.00 to $415.00 and set an “outperform” rating on the stock in a report on Tuesday, October 26th.
-The Goldman Sachs Group set a $445.00 price objective on Meta Platforms in a report on Tuesday, October 26th.
-Finally, Truist dropped their price objective on Meta Platforms from $425.00 to $400.00 and set a “buy” rating on the stock in a report on Tuesday, October 26th.
+Wells Fargo & Company dropped their price objective on Meta Platforms from $450.00 to $425.00 and set an “overweight” rating on the stock in a report on Tuesday, October 26th.
+JPMorgan Chase & Co. set a $390.00 price objective on Meta Platforms in a report on Monday, November 1st.
+Credit Suisse Group dropped their price objective on Meta Platforms from $500.00 to $430.00 and set an “outperform” rating on the stock in a report on Tuesday, October 26th.
+UBS Group assumed coverage on Meta Platforms in a report on Thursday, December 2nd.
+They set a “buy” rating and a $425.00 price objective on the stock.
+Finally, The Goldman Sachs Group set a $445.00 price objective on Meta Platforms in a report on Tuesday, October 26th.
 Eight equities research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and two have issued a strong buy rating to the company.
 Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $398.21.

 Shares of NASDAQ:FB opened at $333.74 on Wednesday.
 The firm has a market capitalization of $928.38 billion, a PE ratio of 23.82, a P/E/G ratio of 1.17 and a beta of 1.29.
 The business has a 50-day moving average of $330.70 and a two-hundred day moving average of $345.41.
 Meta Platforms Inc. has a 12 month low of $244.61 and a 12 month high of $384.33.